Outreach to gay couples not on agenda for Vatican meeting

 The 80-page "Instrumentum Laboris", a road map for issues to be debated by the assembly, repeated the Church's opposition to gay marriage and to adoption of children by gay people but made no specific reference to the pastoral care of gay couples.

-The Global Network of Rainbow Catholics, an umbrella organization of about a dozen Catholic gay rights groups, said in a statement that it was "disappointed".
+The Global Network of Rainbow Catholics, an umbrella organisation of about a dozen Catholic gay rights groups, said in a statement that it was "disappointed".

 It said the paper did not "reflect the rich discussions which have taken place, internationally and at all levels in the Church, on the welcome, respect, and value which should be afforded to lesbian and gay people in the Catholic community".